 Claim Housing Benefit

-You could get Housing Benefit to help you pay your rent if you're:
+You could claim Housing Benefit to help you pay your rent if you are:

 If you do not fall into one of the categories listed above, you will need to claim Universal Credit.